-Look for plump peaches with a soft yellow or cream background color, as well as unwrinkled skins.
+Look for plump peaches with a soft yellow or cream background color and unwrinkled skins.
 (The amount of red in the skin of a peach is a poor indicator of sweetness.)
-Choose fruit with a mild fragrance and with flesh that yields to gentle pressure.
-Avoid rock-hard peaches and those with bruises or dark spots, which may indicate fruit on the verge of spoiling.
+Choose fruit with a mild fragrance and flesh that yields to gentle pressure.
+Avoid rock-hard peaches and those with bruises or dark spots, which may indicate that the fruit is on the verge of spoiling.
 Store firm peaches at room temperature until they become soft and juicy.
 Once they're soft, either eat within a day or store in the refrigerator for no more than 3 to 5 days.

-Peach-Raspberry Shakes.
-These fruity and filling shakes are great as a snack or dessert late on Phase 2 or on Phase 3.
-In a blender, combine sliced peaches, one cup of fresh or frozen raspberries, one cup of low-fat or nonfat plain yogurt, one cup of 1% milk, ice cubes, and one teaspoon of vanilla extract; purée until smooth and add granular sugar substitute to taste.
+- Peach-Raspberry Shakes.
+These filling shakes are great as a snack or dessert late on Phase 2 or on Phase 3.
+In a blender, combine sliced peaches, 1 cup of fresh or frozen raspberries, 1 cup of low-fat or nonfat plain yogurt, 1 cup of 1% milk, ice cubes, and 1 teaspoon of vanilla extract; purée until smooth and add nautral, no-calorie sugar substitute to taste, if desired.